Antonio-Kim/docs/frontend/css/css_start_here.md

 - Block elements: placed in new line and takes the full width of their available space unless given specific width.
 - flex-basis: sets initial size the browser should use when calculating the amount of space the element needs
 - flex-shrink: allows browser to shrink smaller size assigned by flex-basis value if there's not enough room for the element in the container
-- Pseudo-class: added to selector to target specific state
+- Pseudo-class: added to selector to target specific state.
+See https://developer.mozilla.org/en-US/docs/Web/CSS/Pseudo-classes for more info.
+Here are some rare, but often useful pseudo-classes:
+  - :is()
+  - :where()
+  - :invalid()
 - Pseudo-element: allows selection of specific part of the element

 In terms of positioning items, two main concepts in css are: